TeddyCho/TeddyCho.github.io/_posts/2015-07-28-exchange-competition.md

       overflow: hidden
     }
   </style>
-# Tasks
+# Goals
 > Find how exchange volume shares relate on prior shares and other exchanges' volume shares.

-# Correlations of Exchange Shares in Business Intervals
+# Exchange Shares in Business Intervals

 In the following analysis, trades were partitioned into intervals based on trading activity.
 These intervals are called **_business intervals_**.